Forward-Nexus/fwdai-pro/pro-os/user-docs/user-guide/understanding-the-system.md

 Benefits:
 ✅ Specialized experts
-✅ They collaborate with each other
+✅ They collaborate with each other (naturally discuss in group chat!)
 ✅ Persistent knowledge
 ✅ Clean handoffs between experts
 ✅ Cross-project awareness
+✅ Research integrity - verified data, not made-up stats (v2.1) ✅ Token efficiency - iterate in chat, not documents (v2.1)
 ```

 ---